You can reach out to the Census Bureau's Everett Area Office directly as they lead all operations in Snohomish County:

 By Email: Click this link for all details related to Area Offices statewide: https://www.ofm.wa.gov/washington-data-research/population-demographics/decennial-census/2020-census-everyone-counts/2020-census-resources

 You can respond right now online or by calling the toll-free numbers below.
 You may also wait until mid-April to receive a paper survey in the mail.
 Census takers will start door knocking on July 30.
 More details below.

 Every ten years, the population of the United States is counted in order to determine who receives federal funding and political representation.
 For every person who is counted in the census, about $2,000 will go to a local program or service per year.
 Snohomish County is part of a fast growing region in need of a fair share of money and power.
 If we don’t have everyone counted, other states will get some of our share of federal resources.

 This is the first census that will be primarily conducted on-line.
 You will also be able to respond by phone or mail.
 In March of 2020, you will receive a letter inviting you to take the census.
 If you have not completed the census online or by phone by April 8, you will receive a reminder letter with a paper survey.
-Census staff may follow up for in person interviews in May-July 2020.
+Census staff will follow up for in person interviews in July 2020.

 If you need any kind of assistance filling out your form, please visit any Sno-Isle Library or join us at one of our events countywide.
 For a full list of events, visit the Calendar of Events section on the left menu.

 - March 12 - September 30: Self-Response Period (Online or by Phone or Paper Survey)

 - July 30 - September 30: In person follow-ups by Census Enumerators

 Scams and Census Takers.
 Where to verify a Census Bureau employee?